 How close is LeBron James to Kareem Abdul-Jabbar’s scoring record after the Lakers’ win over the Spurs?

-Assuming James stays healthy and maintains his season scoring average of 29.9 points per game moving forward, he’ll pass Kareem on Tuesday, February 7, when the Lakers host the Oklahoma City Thunder.
+If LeBron ups his production and hits his career scoring average of 27.1 points per game, he’ll pass Kareem on Tuesday, February 7, when LA hosts the Oklahoma City Thunder.